WRAPUP 6-Germany says Russia threatens Europe after Putin predicts 'dangerous' decade | Headlines

 Ukrainian officials have said tough terrain and bad weather have made Ukraine's advances in Kherson and the east slower than its swift pushback of Russian forces in the northeast last month and Russia's hasty retreat from Kyiv early in the war.
 NO CHANGE IN RUSSIAN AIMS

-Putin played down a nuclear standoff with the West, insisting Russia had not threatened to use nuclear weapons but had only responded to nuclear "blackmail" from Western leaders.
 U.S. President Joe Biden expressed scepticism, asking in an interview with NewsNation: "If he has no intention, why does he keep talking about it?"
+(Additional reporting by Max Hunder, Caleb Davis and Reuters bureaux; Writing by Himani Sarkar and Philippa Fletcher, Editing by Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)